Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEConnect.rst

 **Parameters**
 ~~~~~~~~~~~~~~

-connId: connection ID of device to get Bluetooth address of
+connId: connection ID of device to get Bluetooth address of.

-addr: pointer to 6 byte array to store retrieved Bluetooth address
+addr: pointer to 6 byte array to store retrieved Bluetooth address.

-addrType: pointer to uint8_t variable to store retrieved Bluetooth
+addrType: pointer to uint8_t variable to store retrieved Bluetooth address type.
-address type

 **Returns**
 ~~~~~~~~~~~

 This function returns true if the connection address information is successfully obtained.
 Otherwise, false.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “BLEConnect.h” must be included to use the class function.
+.. note :: "BLEConnect.h" must be included to use the class function.

 **BLEConnect::getConnId**
 -------------------------